MicrosoftDocs/architecture-center/docs/solution-ideas/articles/avops-architecture-content.md

 * Infrastructure governance that uses [Azure Policy](https://azure.microsoft.com/services/azure-policy).
 * Data governance that uses [Microsoft Purview](https://azure.microsoft.com/services/purview).
 * [Certificate management](/azure/iot-hub/iot-hub-x509-certificate-concepts) to help secure the connection of vehicles.
 * Least privilege access.
-Limit user access with Just-In-Time and Just-Enough-Administration ([JIT](/azure/defender-for-cloud/just-in-time-access-usage)/[JEA](/powershell/scripting/learn/remoting/jea/overview?view=powershell-7.3)), risk-based adaptive policies, and data protection.
+Limit user access with Just-In-Time ([JIT](/azure/defender-for-cloud/just-in-time-access-usage)) and Just-Enough-Administration ([JEA](/powershell/scripting/learn/remoting/jea/overview?view=powershell-7.3)), risk-based adaptive policies, and data protection.

 ### Cost optimization

 Cost optimization is about reducing unnecessary expenses and improving operational efficiencies.
 For more information, see [Overview of the cost optimization pillar](/azure/architecture/framework/cost/overview).

-You can use these strategies to reduce the costs associated with developing autonomous driving solutions:
+You can use these strategies to reduce the costs that are associated with developing autonomous driving solutions:

 - Optimize cloud infrastructure.
 Careful planning and management of cloud infrastructure can help you reduce costs.
 For example, use cost-effective instance types and scale infrastructure to meet changing workloads.
 Follow the guidance in the [Azure Cloud Adoption Framework](/azure/cloud-adoption-framework/).
 - Use [Spot Virtual Machines](/azure/virtual-machines/spot-vms).
 You can determine which workloads in your AVOps deployment don't require processing within a specific time frame and use Spot Virtual Machines for these workloads.
 Spot Virtual Machines allows you to take advantage of unused Azure capacity for significant cost savings.
 If Azure needs the capacity back, the Azure infrastructure evicts spot virtual machines.
 - Use autoscaling.
-Autoscaling enables you to automatically adjust your cloud infrastructure based on demand, reducing the need for manual intervention and helping to keep costs in check.
-For more information about scaling, see [Design for scaling](/azure/architecture/framework/scalability/design-scale).
+Autoscaling enables you to automatically adjust your cloud infrastructure based on demand, reducing the need for manual intervention and helping you reduce costs.
+For more information, see [Design for scaling](/azure/architecture/framework/scalability/design-scale).
 - Consider using hot, cool, and archive tiers for storage.
 Storage can be a significant cost in an autonomous driving solution, so you need to choose cost-effective storage options, like cold storage or infrequent-access storage.
 For more information, see [data lifecycle management](/azure/storage/blobs/lifecycle-management-overview).
 - Use cost management and optimization tools.
 [Microsoft Cost Management](https://azure.microsoft.com/products/cost-management/) provides tools that can help you identify and address areas for cost reduction, like identifying unused or underutilized resources.
 - Consider Azure services.
 For example, you can use [Azure Machine Learning](/azure/machine-learning/overview-what-is-azure-machine-learning) to build and train autonomous driving models.
 Using these services can be more cost-effective than building and maintaining in-house infrastructure.
 - Use shared resources.
-When possible, you can use shared resources, like shared databases or shared compute resources, to reduce costs associated with autonomous driving development.
+When possible, you can use shared resources, like shared databases or shared compute resources, to reduce the costs associated with autonomous driving development.
 The [centralized functions](#centralized-avops-functions) in this architecture, for example, implement a central bus, event hub, and metadata catalog.
 Services like [Azure Data Share](/azure/data-share/) can also help you achieve this goal.

 ## Contributors